Life Journey of a British Iraqi Architect Zaha Hadid

 Zaha Hadid Paintings

 Zaha used painting as a tool for performing new design experiments on architectural geometry to discover new ideas of Modernism and architecture.
-Magnificent visualizations of Zaha’s wonderful designs were displayed as paintings and art works in various museums.
+Magnificent visualizations of Zaha’s wonderful designs were displayed as paintings and artworks in various museums.

 ‘Deconstructivist Architecture’ Exhibition, MOMA, New York, 1988